monikasuszkova/libraries-data/README.md

 The workflow can be scheduled to run periodically (e.g. macOS/Linux cron), ensuring the dataset is always up-to-date without manual intervention.

 ### Automation with Cron:
-Once the Python script `download_table.py` was created and tested, the next step was to ensure that it can run automatically without manual execution.
+Once the Python script `download_table.py` was created and tested, the next step is to ensure that it can run automatically without manual execution.
 For our purposes, we use cron, a standard scheduler available on Unix-based systems (macOS, Linux).

 We defined the following cron job to run the script every 5 minutes: